Topological magnons for thermal Hall transport in frustrated magnets with bond-dependent interactions: Thermal Hall sign structure

 Therefore, when the field direction is reversed, the only components of the rotated Hamiltonian relevant to linear spin wave theory that pick up a sign change are $\tilde{H}_{ij}^{12}$ and $\tilde{H}_{ij}^{21}$.
 For the rotated field, the Zeeman term contribution to the linear spin wave theory remains unchanged.
 From equations (\ref{eq:ham}) and (\ref{eq:dk}), we find that $\mathbf{D}_{\mathbf{k}}^{\bar{h}}=\left(\mathbf{D}_{\mathbf{-k}}^{h}\right)^{*}$.
 If the system is two-dimensional, we can show that $\kappa_{xy}$ changes sign, and the details of the proof can be found in a previous work\cite{chern2020sign}. \end{proof}

 Theorem 1 holds for any magnetic order with a finite unit cell on the underlying Bravais lattice, and for any field direction.
 It is independent of the details of the spin interactions $H_{ij}$ as long as it is bilinear.
-In particular, the theorem holds for any order of nearest neighbour interaction; we only require the ground state to exhibit a translational symmetry (defined by the magnetic unit cell), such that we are able to define the linear spin wave Hamiltonian in the momentum space \eqref{eq:ham}.
+In particular, the theorem holds for any order of nearest neighbour interaction, including the first- and third-nearest neighbour Heisenberg interactions, $J$ and $J_3$; we only require the ground state to exhibit a translational symmetry (defined by the magnetic unit cell), such that we are able to define the linear spin wave Hamiltonian in the momentum space \eqref{eq:ham}.
 A situation in which this theorem breaks down is a magnetic order that is incommensurate with the lattice and thus devoid of translational symmetry.
 In the following sections, we will be exploring this general sign change property in the $K\Gamma\Gamma'$ model.